Functionalists focus on the positive functions performed by the education system. There are four positive functions that education performs

 1. Creating Social Solidarity

 We have social solidarity when we feel as if we are part of something bigger.
-Durkheim argued that school makes us feel like we are part of something bigger.
+Emile Durkheim argued that school makes us feel like we are part of something bigger.
 This is done through the learning of subjects such as history and English which give us a shared sense of identity.
 Also in American schools, children pledge allegiance to the flag.

 Durkheim argued that ‘school is a society in miniature.’ preparing us for life in wider society.
 For example, both in school and at work we have to cooperate with people who are neither friends or family – which gets us ready for dealing with people at work in later life.